-Everything in life is made of levels.
+I think so because everything in life is made of levels.
 So it is in all forms of art and thinking.
-And the highest level of injustice is also the deepest and most profound human pain.
-But why?
+And thus, the highest level of injustice is also the deepest and most profound human pain.

-It is so because “The JUSTICE SYSTEM of each time or Justice ideal” attacks the oppressed on their basic rights.
+It is so because “The JUSTICE SYSTEM of each time or the Justice ideal” attacks the oppressed on their basic rights.
 Like the human basic right to exist and work with dignity.
-To be free.
+To be free and live in freedom.
 And be able to care for what is more important on earth by having a certain form of economic independence.

-So the deepest cry that calls for justice also is the most profound pain.
+That’s why the deepest cry that calls for justice is also the most profound pain.
 So what calls for Justice is the deepest of all pain on earth.
 And that is the highest level of injustice.

-So then, here we ask, “What form has the highest level of injustice?
+So then, here we ask, “What form or concept does have the highest level of injustice on earth?